My Big Fat Independent Movie: Reception

-My Big Fat Independent Movie was a box-office bomb, earning only $4,655 in box office receipts during its world-wide run with an estimated budget of around $3,000,000.
+My Big Fat Independent Movie earned $12,155,249 in global box office receipts during its world-wide run with an estimated budget of around $3,000,000.
 The film was poorly received by the consensus of critics who reviewed the film, receiving a low 23% rotten rating over at Rotten Tomatoes.
 Internet debate soon erupted over the film's lowbrow treatment of independent film classics and caused backlash from die-hard independent film fans.
 Chris Parry, entertainment journalist and film critic for efilmcritic.com, found that the movie targeted films that were too well liked by its intended audience, and a larger (more mainstream) audience wouldn't recognize the referenced films.

 Controversy over the film ensued after the producer's former publication "Filmthreat" (who co-produced the film) gave the movie a perfect 5 star review.
 In light of the controversy and public backlash, the company distanced itself from the movie.
 Before its limited domestic release, the film had been pre-screened on the festival circuit including Cinequest, South by Southwest, San Diego Film Festival, Sidewalk Moving Picture Festival, Newport Beach Film Festival, Worldfest Houston, and the Temecula Valley Film Festival.